LukeJFernandez/Roam/README.md

 2. Add new locations, enlist 'beta' testers to suggest new locations
 3. Streamlined 'quit' feature once navigation is initiated
 4. Dynamically-updated distance remaining

+##  Submitted as a HackNC 2015 Hackathon Project